MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 * The invoke request type must be a `composeExtensions/queryLink`.
 * The `invoke` workflow is similar to the `appLinking` workflow.
 * To maintain consistency, it's recommended to name `Action.Submit` as `Open`.
-* If you don't have an optimized mobile experience for Teams mobile client, the Stage View for apps distributed through the Microsoft Teams Store opens in a default web browser.
+* If you don't have an optimized mobile experience for Teams mobile client, the Stageview for apps distributed through the Microsoft Teams Store opens in a default web browser.
 The browser opens the URL specified in the `websiteUrl` parameter of the `TabInfo` object.

 ### Invoke from StageView API

-The StageView API from the Teams JS Client SDK allows you to open in any one of the Stage View experience based on the `openMode` defined. `openMode` is the main property in StageView API that determines the type of Stage View response.
+The StageView API from the Teams JS Client SDK allows you to open in any one of the Stageview experience based on the `openMode` defined. `openMode` is the main property in StageView API that determines the type of Stageview response.
 The three `openMode`properties are:

 * `modal`
 * `popout`